 Daniel L. Akin

 The PhD in Theological Studies is designed for pastors and teachers who are going to teach theological studies in liberal arts colleges and universities, churches, and majority world academic or ecclesial contexts.
-It offers expertise in the disciplines of Systematic Theology, Historical Theology, Philosophy of Religion, Ethics, and Public Theology while providing a concentration in one of those specific fields.
+It offers concentrations in Systematic Theology, Historical Theology, Philosophy of Religion, Ethics, and Public Theology.
 The concentration the student chooses generally coincides with the focus of his or her dissertation.

 PhD In Context

 What Can I Do with This Degree?

 Teach in Higher Education

 Serve and Train others in a Local Church

 Concentrations & Courses

 The specialization in Systematic Theology is designed to equip theologians to serve the academy and the church, in the United States and around the world.
 It does so by training students in a biblically anchored, historically conditioned approach to doctrinal development, which is both convictional, and charitable.

 The specialization in Historical Theology is designed is to prepare students who (1) desire to teach historical theology or a related discipline in colleges and seminaries; (2) desire to minister as pastor-theologians in local churches; (3) desire to use historical theology in their ministries in global mission contexts.
 This degree allows students to immerse themselves in the historical eras and their intersection with theological doctrines.